Account Registration Request Successfull

 - Vehicles will only be able to enter the exhibition site if the correct vehicle entry permit is displayed.
 Driving and parking on-site is only permitted within the dedicated areas and any vehicle entering or parking in any other area will be removed at the cost of the exhibitor.

 - The use of private golf carts and quad bikes is prohibited on the exhibition site.
+Strict adherence to speed limits and safe driving must be adhered to.
+Golf Carts may be confiscated should the Safety and Security Cluster deem the offense to be serious.

 Free passes given to exhibitors